sameleff/Automated-Mining-Performance-Dashboard/README.md

 The TLS port is recommended.

-8. Open the project settings page (click the gear icon in the left pane)
+8. Open the project settings page (click the gear icon in the left pane) and select "Uplink..."
-9. Click the "Server Code" toggle button, then copy the uplink key
+9. Click the "Server Code" toggle button, and write down the uplink key
+10. Open the project setting page (click the gear icon in the left pane) and select "Share app..."
+11. Write down or copy the URL for the private URL link

 ### Non-Standard Miner Configuration
 #### Helium Miners